pulkitjalan/ip-geolocation/README.md

 #### Using an older version of PHP / Laravel?

-If you are on a PHP version below 7.2 or a Laravel version below 5.8 just use an older version of this package.
+If you are on a PHP version below 8.0 or a Laravel version below 9.0, use an older version of this package.

 ## Usage